DmitriiShamrikov/mslinks/README.md

 ```

-Final example creates recursive link that blocks explorer on Windows 7 while trying to get into the containing directory :D
+Final example creates cyclic link that blocks explorer on Windows 7 while trying to get into the containing directory
 ```
 package mslinks;